TrentD815/mocafi-assessment/README.md

   - Validation on whether the card is expired

 ### Security Focus
 - PINs are obscured in the UI.
-For the sake of time card number are assumed to be equivalent to a username.
+For the sake of time, card numbers are assumed to be equivalent to a username.
 - Length of card numbers and PINs are not explicitly stated to prevent targeted brute force attacks
+- Servers use https and TLS 1.3
 ### Out of Scope Future Enhancements
-- Ideally the card numbers and pins should be end-to-end encrypted
+- Ideally the card numbers and pins should be end-to-end encrypted.
+PIN should be masked in network
 - You could make some of the error messages more vague to prevent attackers from knowing exactly what they need to brute force
 ### Stack
 - Frontend: React, Typescript, Vite
 - Backend: Express, NodeJS, MongoDB
-- Infra & Deployment: Azure, Github Actions, Docker, MongoDB Atlas
+- Infra & Deployment: Azure, Docker, MongoDB Atlas

 ### Folder Structure
 I organized the front and backend folder into a common structure which scales well as the codebase grows, It's a bit overkill since there is only 1 file in a lot of the folders, but it's good for demonstration purposes

-### Gallery